spacebanana420/tanuki/doc/config.md

 ## Bad input delay with Xfce and other desktops

-It seems that the Xfce desktop does not disable or bypass its compositor and desktop vsync when a fullscreen game is launched.
+It seems that the Xfce desktop does not automatically disable or bypass its compositor and desktop vsync when a fullscreen game is launched.
 It lets you, however, manually disable it, either through the GUI settings or through a command.

 With this following configuration, Xfce's compositor will disable when you start a Touhou game and re-enable once you come back to the main menu: